emahuni/pinia-plugin-history/README.md

 Add undo and redo methods to any your pinia 🍍 stores!

+This works with various types of values in the state, which include Dates, BigInts, Functions, Maps, Sets, circular objs and more.
+The original fork has issues.

 ## Installation

 ```sh
 npm install pinia-plugin-history
 ```

 or

 ```sh